What is a 2nd Mortgage in Canada?

 In fact, many of the more traditional banks are restricted in the way they can lend money.
 If you have bad credit, you might not be able to get a second mortgage with them.
 However, alternative lenders aren’t bound by the same rules.
 In fact, all they need to provide approval is verification of the equity you have in the home.

-Equity is the most important criteria — every other consideration is secondary.
-As a result, poor credit rarely hampers a homeowners ability to get a 2nd mortgage.
+Equity is the most important criterion — every other consideration is secondary.
+As a result, poor credit rarely hampers a homeowner’s ability to get a 2nd mortgage.

 Decide if a Second Mortgage is Right for You

 What is a second mortgage in Canada, and is it the right move?
-Only you can figure out if a second mortgage is the right choice for you.
+Only you can figure out if a second mortgage is a right choice for you.

 Now that you have the facts about bad credit second mortgages, contact TurnedAway.ca for a free consultation about your situation.
 We are experts in our field and can help you make an informed decision.